Maestro by Oteligence · Java Observability

 Zero code changes.

-Maestro analyzes your compiled JAR, scores your business methods, and generates an 18 KB OTel extension that adds method-level spans at runtime — automatically.
+Drop one or several compiled JARs.
+Pick your observability goals and APM.
+Maestro builds the cross-service call graph, scores every method against your goals, and generates an OTel extension JAR per service that adds method-level spans at runtime.
 No source access.
 No annotations.
 No rewrites.

 OTEL config · all repos free